yizhang82/yizhang82.github.io/_posts/2019-04-18-mysql-connect-error.md

 [~/mysql]: mysql --help
   -p, --password[=name]
                       Password to use when connecting to server.
-If password is -P, --port=#        Port number to use for connection or 0 for default to, in
+If password is -P, --port=#        Port number to use for connection or 0 for default
 ```

 So I actually told mysql the password is 13010 instead.
 Supporting both `-p` and `-P` is a apparently very bad idea.